 Where medically appropriate, women should be able to decide on their place of care and whether their miscarriage care will be expectant, medical or surgical.
 Therefore, staff should offer all women the opportunity to fully discuss their available miscarriage care options.

 The information discussed with women for each care option should include details of:

-- How long each type of management may take and what it involves. - Any associated risks and benefits (including for the woman's future fertility). - What they might see following each type of management. - How heavy or severe the bleeding and pain may be, and how often emergency intervention is required. - The possibility of needing a repeat procedure or a different management method. - Risk of haemorrhage or infection. - Woman's/couples own preference of management.
+- How long each type of management may take and what it involves. - What they might expect if there is any delay to medical or surgical management. - Any associated risks and benefits (including for the woman's future fertility). - What they might see following each type of management. - How heavy or severe the bleeding and pain may be, and how often emergency interventionis required. - The possibility of needing a repeat procedure or a different management method. - Risk of haemorrhage or infection. - Parents' own preference of management.